Gluten and Dairy Free Chocolate Chip Cookies

 Ingredients

-• ½ cup Granulated sugar or coconut sugar
+• 3/4 cup granulated sugar (or coconut sugar)

-• 1 cup Dairy-free chocolate chips Enjoy Life or Guittard brand
+• 1 cup dairy-free chocolate chips (e.g., Enjoy Life or Guittard)

 Instructions